Mammary ridge: Development

-Milk lines in humans
+In humans

 In humans, milk lines form as thickenings of the epidermis of the mammary ridge, along the front surface of both sexes.
 Milk lines appear in the seventh week of embryonic development before human sexual differentiation, which explains why male humans have nipples.
 After initial development of the milk lines they go into remission.
 Most humans have two nipples, but in some cases more than two will develop.
 These additional nipples usually grow along the milk line.

-A recently published study demonstrates that focal fat pads on the front of human torsos are of mammary ridge origin.
+A 2021 study suggests that focal fat pads on the front of human torsos are of mammary ridge origin.
 Eight pairs of fatty mounds were consistently found running along a curved line from the armpits to the groins in nearly all lean women and men, consistent with the location of the embryological mammary ridge line.
-This finding explains why fat on the front of the body is less responsive to diet and exercise than fat elsewhere in most people—because it is actually of breast origin and therefore sensitive more to hormonal influence than caloric intake or burn.
+This finding may explain why fat on the front of the body is less responsive to diet and exercise than fat elsewhere in most people—being of breast origin would make it more sensitive to hormonal influence than caloric intake or burn.